RodZill4/material-maker/material_maker/doc/node_simple_sixteen_segment_display.rst

 The **Sixteen Segment Display** node accepts the following parameters:

+* The *Display Mode* parameter how the *Character Code* is handled. *ASCII* handles the *Character Code* as an ASCII code (32-115), where 31 displays all segments. *Custom* interprets the *Character Code* as an unsigned 16-bit integer(0-65535), where bit positions are used to determine which segments to be turned on.

-* The *ASCII* parameter specifies the character on the display.
+* The *Character Code* parameter specifies the character to display, based on the *Display Mode*

 * The *Gap* parameter specifies the distance between each segment on the display.